Last updated: April 30, 2026

 Frequently Asked Questions

-Do I need a license to start a landscaping business in Nevada?
+Do I need a license to do landscaping work in Nevada?

-Do I need a pesticide license for landscaping in Nevada?
+Do I need a separate pesticide license to spray weeds in Nevada?

 More Nevada Business Guides